SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 * ``DICOM`` module which will be covered in detail in lab #2.
 * SlicerMorph's ``ImageStacks`` module is the prefered way to load data from mCT scanner (will be covered in detail in lab #2).

-:pencil2: Use "Add Data" button, locate the data you copied in pre-lab, and add "CT-brain.nrrd" to your workspace.
+:pencil2: Use "Add Data" button, locate the data you pulled from github, and add "CT-brain.nrrd" to your workspace.
 Once done, minimize Slicer, open a file explorer and locate the data folder from pre-lab.
 Drag-and-drop "MR-brain-T1.nrrd" and "MR-brain-T2.nrrd" into Slicer.
 Add them to your workspace.

 :pencil2: Save a MRB of your workspace on your Desktop.
 Include all files.
 Clear your workspace by closing the scene (File > Close Scene or Ctrl+w).
 Load MRB by using "Add Data" button or drag-and-drop functionality.
 Is everything there?